xdevman/ethereum-transfer/README.md

 ## Usage

-1. Make sure you have configured the `config.py` file with the correct information.
+1. Make sure you have configured the `.env` file with the correct information.
 2. Run the script using the following command: python main.py
 3. The script will start monitoring the specified wallet for incoming ETH.
 4. When the wallet balance reaches the configured threshold amount, the script will initiate a transfer to the recipient's wallet automatically.